sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

 to show where the trim will go.
 - Put peel-and-stick around 3 sides of the window\
     ---   **NOT** on the bottom of the window\
-    ---   Cut slightly longer than the length of each side and then in half lengthwise\
+    ---   Using the pattern board, cut two pieces “outer long” and one piece “outer short”\
-    ---   Make sure the peel-and-stick does not extend over the pencil outline\
+    ---   Place all peel-and-stick FLUSH against the edge of the window\
-    ---   Place all peel-and-stick FLUSH against the edge of the window
+    ---   Make sure the peel-and-stick does not extend over the pencil outline
 {{< pagebreak >}}
 ![&nbsp;](images/front_wall_10_ada.png)